kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 - NOTE: If the connection string has a '?' close to the end (like GET parameters), you should probably delete it any everything that follows it

+### Trouble shooting

+#### User name and password getting rejected

+If you have issues connecting, make sure your username / password of your database user, and your IP address is whitelisted correctly, and database user is, consider doing the following steps:

+1. Click on the name of your cluster

+2. On the left is a nav bar.
+Click on the "Database Access" item.

+3. Then, click on either "ADD NEW DATABASE USER" or click on "EDIT" for the existing user (e.g. dbUser).

+4. Now, type in a new, custom password, that's easy for you to remember

+5. Save

+6. Now click on Network Access

+7. Ensure one of the rules there says "includes your current IP address" or something similar.
+If not, click "+ ADD IP ADDRESS" and add either a global 0.0.0.0/0 whitelist, or add your current IP & save

+8. Finally, if the end of the connection string looks like `<dbName>`, change that to something else (like "testdatabase", that is without pointy brackets)